zdsmit/Bandroom-frontend/devNotes.md

   -Created an instrument resource in backend database -Made all the needed files for it on the frontend, though most are empty -Should function about the same as the music store resources

+9/20 11:28 AM
+  -Instrument input form now successfully saves a new instrument to the database with correct id numbers -Next, need to implement the action and components to retrieve instruments from database and render them on page under their parent store